lock

 Relies on August/Yale cloud for remote access and integrations.
 Bluetooth provides local proximity control only.

-Home Assistant support: supported · integration path: cloud-based.
+Home Assistant support: supported · integration path: august (cloud API).

 Buying reality check